 Phonemic Awareness and Phonics

 First, students left their boards on the ground.
-I used the fast-paced Heggerty curriculum (or for years I did not have this, created tasks using word lists similar) but made sure to spend the time we had on phonemic awareness, specifically (the smallest sounds in words)… not on rhyming, syllables, or onset-rime.
-Phonemic awareness most correlated with reading and spelling development and research suggests students do not need to master other phonological skills before gaining from instruction in phoneme-level skills.
-After doing oral phoneme-level activities, we moved onto letter knowledge and phonics.
+I made sure to spend the time we had on phonemic awareness, specifically (the smallest sounds in words)… not on rhyming, syllables, or onset-rime.
+Phonemic awareness is most correlated with reading and spelling development and research suggests students do not need to master other phonological skills before gaining from instruction in phoneme-level skills.
+We did some blending and segmenting words in our arm or fingers (depending on school) to warm up, then moved to reviewing previously introduced sound spellings by building words on their boards.
+This phase was also explicitly taught as a routine–sound out the word with your fingers or on your arm (depending on school), draw a line for each sound, write a grapheme on each line, check it by reading the words as a whole.
+After doing phoneme-level activities, with or without letters, we moved onto letter knowledge and phonics.

 During phonics time, we always started with a fast-paced review of our sound-spelling deck (looked similar to this video).
 Even when my school did not provide a deck similar to this one, I bought my own set–because $35 made my life and my students’ lives that much easier.
 You can also make your own using the curriculum’s scope and sequence on big index cards or cardstock paper.

 I then introduced–using explicit instruction routines–a new grapheme (letter or group of letters that makes one sound) to add to the deck.
 I followed the curriculum’s scope and sequence and typically introduced a new one every 2-3 days.